 Wait—what is Sweetgreen?

 In 2006, three Georgetown University seniors—Nicolas Jammet, Nathaniel Ru, and Jonathan Neman—were tired of the uninspired options that passed for “healthy food.”
 That particularly stood true for fast food.
-The trio believed fast food didn’t have to be both processed and soulless; it could be quick, seasonal, and sourced from the people who actually grew food.
+The trio believed fast food didn’t have to be both processed and soulless.
+It could be quick, seasonal, and sourced from the people who actually grew food.

 The brand’s aesthetic—minimalist, light-filled interiors, a focus on local produce, with the touch of “wellness chic” that mostly non-natives seek—was an eventual shoe-in for SoCal’s migrators.
 Partnering with regional farms, they rotated seasonal menus and collaborated with L.A. personalities like Chef Nancy Silverton, seamlessly weaving themselves into the state’s already rich farm-to-table culture while appealing to the stereotypical SoCal crowd.